How Co.Lab Captured 30,000 Leads With Paperform

 How can Paperform help a small business owner save time?

 Co.Lab used Paperform to remove manual handoffs.
 Applications went into Google Sheets automatically.
 Follow-up emails went out right away.
 Book downloads went to the mailing list.
 Lead data moved into the CRM without someone cleaning it up by hand.
 That is where the time saving happens.
 It is not one big shortcut.
-It is dozens of small tasks that stop needing a person.
+It is dozens of small tasks that stop needing a manual management.

 Is Paperform only for forms?